 In the field OTP bypassed for the following IP address, enter the IP addresses that should not require OTP for login.

-Adaptive Authentication uses a machine learning algorithm that calculates risk to determine whether a login requires MFA.
+Smart MFA & Smart Access uses a machine learning algorithm that calculates risk to determine whether a login requires MFA.
 It can be a powerful way to provide both convenience for your users and increased security for your organization.
-For more information, see Adaptive Authentication.
+For more information, see Smart MFA & Access.